bodyauza/currency-converter/README.md

 3. **Using the Access Token**
    The client uses the received access token to interact with the API.
-All subsequent requests to protected routes must include this token in the authorization header.
+All subsequent requests to protected routes must include this token in the cookie.

 4. **Access Token Renewal**
    The access token has a validity period, usually 5 minutes.
 When the validity of this token expires, the client sends